 For compensable auto claims, the claimant may have deductibles according to their policy.
 The claimant is responsible for those deductibles.
 An auto liability policy may also contain limited benefits.
 Once those benefits are exhausted, the claimant is responsible for all remaining charges or the services can be billed through their health insurance carrier if there are additional benefits for the claimant to use.

-OneNet clients are required to adjudicate and pay clean bills within 30 days of bill pricing, or within applicable state or federal guidelines.
-If the OneNet workers’ compensation or auto liability client fails to adjudicate and pay a bill within this time period, the care provider may, at their discretion, request the least of the full charges.
-In the case of workers compensation, the applicable state or federal maximums that apply.
+OneNet payers are required to adjudicate and pay clean bills within 30 days of bill pricing, or within applicable state or federal guidelines.
+If the OneNet payer fails to adjudicate and pay a bill within this time period, the health care provider may, at their discretion, request the least of the full charges.
+In the case of workers compensation, the applicable state or federal maximums will still apply.
 In these instances, the OneNet payer will pay the bill as it was priced by OneNet.
-After receiving payment, the care provider must notify the OneNet payer that payment of full charges or applicable state or federal maximums are requested due to late bill payment. the exception to the right to request full billed charges for failing to offer timely payment is if OneNet, Procura or the payer notifies the care provider after receipt of the bill but before the expiration of the bill payment’s time limit, if the bill is denied, missing required information, is deficient in some way or being held to determine auto or workers’ compensation compensability.
+After receiving payment, the health care provider must notify the OneNet payer that payment of full charges or applicable state or federal maximums are requested due to late bill payment.
+A health care provider cannot request full billed charges for failing to offer timely payment if OneNet, Procura or the client or payer notifies the health care provider after receipt of the bill but before the expiration of the bill payment’s time limit that the bill is denied, is missing required information, is deficient in some way or is being held to determine auto or workers’ compensation compensability.

-The OneNet client must send you an EOB or remittance advice indicating that the OneNet PPO Network was accessed and the reimbursement amount for those services.
+The claimant or injured worker’s employer, workers’ compensation carrier, auto liability insurer or TPA must send you an EOB or remittance advice indicating that the OneNet PPO Network was accessed and the reimbursement amount for those services.
 The EOB shows:

-Submit bills with non-payable services to the injured worker or claimant’s health plan.
-Do not assume that UnitedHealthcare is the worker’s health insurer.
-You can get this information by calling their employer or from the claimant directly.
+Submit bills with services not payable under the Property or Casualty Benefit Plan to the injured worker or claimant’s health plan.
+Do not assume that UnitedHealthcare is the claimant or worker’s health insurer.
+You can get this information by calling their employer or from the claimant or injured worker directly.

 Follow UnitedHealthcare’s protocols on compensation for care provided to OneNet participants with the following exceptions:

-For hospital audit services, OneNet or OneNet clients may conduct their own audits of hospital bills.
-They may follow their own procedures, subject to mutual agreement of the OneNet client and the audited facility.
+For hospital audit services, OneNet and OneNet clients or payers may conduct their own audits of hospital bills.
+They may follow their own procedures, subject to mutual agreement of the OneNet client or payer and the audited facility.
 These procedures vary from those of UnitedHealthcare’s Hospital Audit Service Department.
-OneNet or Procura may request copies of medical records to comply with audits required by external accreditation agencies, the state, OneNet clients or for cause.
-OneNet clients may conduct independent hospital or facility bill audits as well as request copies of medical records as part of the process of helping ensure quality care.
-You must provide medical records when requested by OneNet or OneNet clients at no cost to OneNet, the OneNet client, or the participant.
+OneNet or Procura may request copies of medical records to comply with audits required by external accreditation agencies, the state, OneNet clients or payers or for cause.
+OneNet clients and payers may conduct independent hospital or facility bill audits and request copies of medical records to help ensure quality care.
+You must provide medical records when requested by OneNet or OneNet clients or payers at no cost to OneNet, the OneNet client or payer, or the participant.
 UnitedHealthcare’s hospital bill audit protocol does not apply to such audits or requests for medical records.

 Email direct pricing appeals for Procura bills to email@example.com, or call 1-877-461-3750.
-Questions about a state rate allowance should be directed to the client identified on the EOR.
+Questions about a state rate allowance should be directed to the claimant or injured worker’s employer, workers’ compensation carrier, auto liability insurer or TPA identified on the EOR.

-If you have any concerns about the appeal process or specific concerns about a Procura/OneNet payer, contact Procura at firstname.lastname@example.org or call 1-877-461-3750.
+If you have any concerns about the appeal process or specific concerns about a Procura/OneNet client or payer, contact Procura at firstname.lastname@example.org or call 1-877-461-3750.

-Direct all questions or refunds of overpayments to the applicable payer using the phone number listed on the injured worker’s EOB or remittance advice.
+Direct all questions or refunds of overpayments to the applicable OneNet client or payer using the phone number listed on the claimant or injured worker’s EOB or remittance advice.

 If you find a bill where you were overpaid or if we inform you of an overpaid bill that you do not dispute, you must send the overpayment within 30 calendar days (or as required by law or your Agreement) from the date of your identification or our request.